noahblob/Morra/README.md

-# Assignment 1
+# Morra

-You will find instructions for this assignment on the course website.
+A java implementation of the traditional Italian hand game, Morra.